Ranking Every MLB Owner, From Worst to First

 The Rays have no fan base to speak of, play in a dump and are stuck in a division with the two biggest spenders around.
 Yet somehow, they put up 90 wins in 2018, equal to or more than 20 other teams.

-Truth is, Stuart Sternberg can’t afford to fall in love with his best players.
+Truth is, the Rays can’t afford to fall in love with their best players.
 So the organization invests heavily and often smartly in player development, a sound model that some have-nots would be wise to follow.

 Purchase price: $323 million